Home / Articles / Fees & taxes

 Are there dividends, and how they're handled

-• it's expressed by adjusting the holder's token quantity or value;
+• on the bStocks line, the value is typically reflected onto the token, or expressed by adjusting the holder's token value;

-Which one it is has to be read off the official notes for the product you're buying — don't assume based on "a real share pays a dividend."
-If you're buying US stocks specifically for the "dividend cash flow," then all the more reason to confirm exactly how this token handles distributions before you buy — it may well not work the way you assume.
+The exact mechanism and timing have to be read off the official notes for the product you're buying.
+If you're buying US stocks specifically for the "dividend cash flow," all the more reason to confirm how your particular holding — real share or bStock — handles distributions before you buy.
 To get the concept of a "dividend" itself straight first, see Investopedia on dividends.

 What to check at tax time